 Grit & Durability

 Axial Carbon Layup and an enhanced EVA perimeter ring are the headline construction updates in V2.
 The carbon surface is standard raw-carbon grit.
-Build quality looks competitive with other premium elongated paddles in this price tier, though long-term independent durability data on V2 is still developing.
+Build quality looks competitive with other premium elongated paddles in this price tier, though long-term V2 durability data in our rotation is still developing.

 Who It's For